myselfHimanshu/data-summit-blog/content/posts/cnn_02.md

         return F.log_softmax(x)
 ```

+The purpose of adding padding=1 is to add 2 additional pixels in x and y rows for convolution.

 Now, as this is very simple network, we should get around 98% accuracy on test dataset even if I train on 1 epoch.
 But here, the network will behave strange.
 Find out why ?
 I have also included the link of code at the end of post.

 **The architecture**